skyslide22/blendermania-addon/README.md

 ## How to install
-- download the repository as zip
+- download the latest version on the right side of this website
-- go to blender 2.93+, edit > preferences > addons > install from file (the zip file)
+- go to blender, top left cornder > edit > preferences > addons > install from file (the latest release zip file you downloaded)
 - enable addon
-- addon is in the 3d viewport
+- addon can be found in any 3d viewport window
-- open the right panel (N KEY) and then choose the tab TrackmaniaAddon (90° rotated)
+- open the right panel with <kbd>N</kbd> and then choose the tab TrackmaniaAddon (90° rotated)

 ## How to set it up
-- set your author name
+- set your author name, displayed on IX
 - choose between maniaplanet and trackmania2020
-- select the Nadeo.ini file of your game, try automatic search...
+- select the Nadeo.ini file of your game (Where ManiaPlanet.exe or Trackmania.exe is...
-- download the nadeoimporter for your game
+- install the latest NadeoImporter (shipped with the addon)
-- optionally download the textures for your game/environment
+- optionally download the textures/assets-library for your game/environment

 ## Materials
 - materials contain the information for the textures
 - you can have multiple materials for any object
 - assign the geometry in editmode to the selected material
 - materials needs to be created with my addon
+- materials can be found in the installed assets library, open a asset browser window for that

 ## Collections (your objects)
 - your objects need to be in a collection, always
-- the objectnames do not matter at all, except the special ones
+- collections can be nested, tree is used for exporting (folders in Work/Items/)
 - the collection name is the actual name of your object
-- collections can be nested, tree is used for exporting (folders in Work/Items/)
+- the object names do not matter at all, except the special ones
 - special objects are:
 - - \_socket\_whatever   (no uvs, no materials, spawn of your waypoint)
 - - \_trigger\_whatever  (no uvs, no materials, the mesh which triggers the waypoint)